mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ## Endianness

-This section evaluates and compares the performance of the proposed \ac{CNN} models (described in \autoref{model-architectures}) in detecting the endianness of binary files.
+This section evaluates and compares the performance of the proposed \ac{CNN} models (described in \autoref{model-architectures}) in detecting the endianness of binary files. \autoref{table:logo-endianness-results} shows classification performance for every model/\ac{ISA} combination.

 \small